The Indonesian president's son also rises, but what will his role be as new vice president? - ExBulletin

 The Indonesian president's son also rises, but what will his role be as new vice president?

-JAKARTA (Reuters) – Everything about Indonesia's presumptive future vice president, 36, from his looks and mannerisms to his baritone voice, is reminiscent of his father, the widely popular outgoing President Joko Widodo, known under the name Jokowi.
+JAKARTA, Feb 16 (Reuters) – Everything about Indonesia's presumptive future vice president, 36, from his looks and mannerisms to his baritone voice, is reminiscent of his father, the popular outgoing President Joko Widodo, known as Jokowi.

 Many voters say they were attracted to the candidacy of future President Prabowo Subianto, in part because the ex-commander had Jokowi's eldest son, Gibran Rakabuming Raka, as his running mate.